pete-livermore/battleships/README.md

 Future features
 ------
 As mentioned above, I began work on smarter logic for the computer when firing at the player's board and I plan to finish this to make the game more enjoyable and challenging for the player.
 So far I mapped the logic and have begun translating that to JS in pseudocode.

+Although the basic UI of the app is generally responsive, I would also like to improve the user experience on mobile.
+For example, the boards are currently stacked vertically on smaller screens, which works aesthetically but doesn't allow the user to see the full game situation.

+Finally, since I am capturing hit data during the game, I would also like to add a scoreboard (ships hit/sunk etc) so that it is clearer what the current status of the game is.